-- Connecting with all levels of government, employment service providers, and community groups to align actions and resources. - Utilising Skills and Jobs Networks to identify and address sub-regional priorities and implement collaborative solutions. - Maximising the use of government and community funding and resources to enhance the impact on community programs.
+- Connecting with all levels of government, Workforce Australia Employment Services providers and community groups to align actions and resources. - Utilising Skills and Jobs Networks to identify and address sub-regional priorities and implement collaborative solutions. - Maximising the use of government and community funding and resources to enhance the impact on community programs.